 Roundtable insights: The impact of AI and ChatGPT on the HR industry

-Denise Harmer, Associate Director Frazer Jones Australia, and the team in Melbourne, recently hosted a group of experienced HR Leaders to a thought-provoking and very topical discussion on AI and ChatGPT and its place within Human Resources.
+The team at Frazer Jones Melbourne recently hosted a group of experienced HR Leaders to a thought-provoking and very topical discussion on AI and ChatGPT and its place within Human Resources.

 Joined by our speakers Troy Gread, founder of Workvergent, and Jason Portelli, founder of Tech Pathfinder we entered into a collaborative discussion around what the impacts of AI could be on the HR industry.